-Nopales are thick, oval, flat, modified stems of cactus plant, eaten as a vegetable.
-Its young tender pads known as nopalitos are one of the chief components of Mexican cuisine since centuries and today, gaining popularity among Europeans and US for their health benefiting properties.
+Nopales are thick, oval, flat, modified stems of the cactus plant eaten as a vegetable.
+It's soft pads, known as nopalitos, are one of the chief components of Mexican cuisine since olden times and today, gaining popularity among the Europeans and US for their health benefiting profile.

 The cactus species is thought to have originated in the desert lands of Mexico.
 Over two hundred Cactaceae cultivars grow in their natural habitat, particularly in the semi-arid and dry areas of northern Mexico.
 Edible cactus paddles, however, gathered from the Opuntia ficus-indica (Barbary fig) plants.

 |Nopales.
 Note for spines on the surface.

 (Photo courtesy: Paul and Jill)

-Nopales are one of very low calorie vegetables.
+Nopales are one of the very low-calorie vegetables.
 100 g of fresh leaves carry just 16 calories.
 Nonetheless, its modified leaves (paddles) have many vital phytochemicals, fiber, antioxidants, vitamins, and minerals that can immensely benefit health.

 The succulent paddles are rich sources of dietary fiber, especially non-carbohydrate polysaccharides, such as pectin, mucilage, and hemicellulose.
-Together, these substances help bring reduction in body weight, LDL-cholesterol, and blood sugar levels.
+Together, these substances help bring a reduction in body weight, LDL-cholesterol, and blood sugar levels.
 This fiber and mucilaginous content in cactus aid in smooth passage of digested food through the gut and help relieve constipation problems.

-In addition, the juice extracted from the noples has been suggested to have immune-booster, and anti-inflammatory properties.
+Also, the juice extracted from the nopal has been suggested to have an immune booster and anti-inflammatory properties.

-Further, nopal pads contain small levels of B-complex group of vitamins such as thiamin, riboflavin, niacin, vitamin B-6 (pyridoxine), and pantothenic acid.
+Further, nopal pads contain small levels of the B-complex group of vitamins such as thiamin, riboflavin, niacin, vitamin B-6 (pyridoxine), and pantothenic acid.
 These vitamins are essential for optimum cellular enzymatic and metabolic functions inside the human body.

 Fresh pads contain average levels of vitamin-C. 100 g provides 9.3 mg or 15% of this vitamin.
 Vitamin-C is a water-soluble, natural antioxidant, which helps the body protect from scurvy and offer resistance against infectious agents (boost immunity) and help scavenge harmful, pro-inflammatory free radicals from the body.